analyticsquest/analyticsquest.github.io/overview.md

 2. How to extract subsets of data

-3. How to get data into and out of R
+3. How to get data into and out of Python

 4. How to work with and access lists